Direct Line: 720-258-3605

 Before joining the Outlaws, Tseng spent seven years with Kroenke Sports & Entertainment where he was a Senior Account Manager in Corporate Sales & Partnership Marketing.
 He has also held positions with the Colorado Rockies, Bloomberg LP and Lucent Technologies.

 In his spare time, Ted enjoys following his alma mater (Wake Forest) and his favorite sports teams (Mets, NY Giants, and LA Kings), watching mindless reality TV and spending quality time with his family.
-He and his wife Heather reside in Greenwood Village with their two daughters, Violet and Stella, and their dogs, Chewie and Roxie.
+He and his wife Heather reside in Greenwood Village, CO with their two daughters, Violet and Stella, and their labradoodle, Chewie.

 Wake Forest University; B.S., Mathematical Economics